Crate matc

 • discover - simple mdns based discovery of matter devices on local network

 • devman - High level device manager which uses all above components to provide simpler api.
-It stores device information and certificates in specified directory and allows to commission new devices and connect to already commissioned devices by name without worrying about certificates and transport details.
+It stores device information and certificates in specified directory and allows to commission new devices (by address, by manual pairing code with mDNS discovery, or over BLE with Wi-Fi/Thread credential provisioning - requires ble feature) and connect to already commissioned devices by name.
+Connections automatically re-discover devices via operational mDNS if the stored address is stale (e.g. device changed IP).

 • clusters - matter cluster definitions and encoders/decoders for cluster attributes and commands.